 - 1. "I move to approve the conditional use permit for a food truck at 328 Lincon Street in the Central Business District, subject to the attached conditions of approval.
-The property is also known as Lot One (1), Columbia Bar Subdivision.
-The request is filed by Ashley McNamee (Ashmo's).
+The property is also known as that portion of Lot One (1), Columbia Bar Subdivision.
+The request is filed by Canyon Lewis (Thai Alaska Kitchen).
 The owner of record is Drew Wilson." - 2.
 "I move to adopt and approve the required findings for conditional use permits as listed in the staff report."